 News—(Under 200 words) We tend to stray away from the typical pop culture news like whatever crazy thing Kayne West is doing, and focus on a learning or educational aspect.
 Short music-related news items, interesting scientific studies, facts, trends, inventions, etc., as well as humorous anecdotes about musicians and stories about charitable music organizations (Little Kids Rock, Guitars Not Guns, etc.).

-Community Videos—Are you a musician or in a band?
-You can send us a video for a chance to be featured in our Community Video section.
-It has to be an actual video which means no slideshow of pictures or only lyrics on the screen.
-It can be an amateur video on your phone in your room, or a professionally shot music video.
-We accept all genres and most videos as long as they aren’t filled with curse words, skimpily dressed people, graphic images, etc. Contact Neil@MakingMusicMag.com if you want to submit a video for consideration!
+Community Videos—Are you a musician or member of a band?
+You can submit a video here for a chance to be featured in our Community Video section.
+High quality videos are preferred, and lyric videos will not be accepted.
+We welcome all genres to be submitted as long as they aren’t filled with curse words, skimpily dressed people, graphic images, etc.

 Stories that include artwork (photographs, illustrations, music notation, and video links) are much more likely to be used online.
 All photographs must be hi-res and legally available for use.
 That means the writer (submitter) is wholly responsible for contacting the legal owners of all photographs and seeking permission to use them.
 All photo credits and captions should be submitted with the photos.